Suppan/wave-function-collapse-lua/README.md

 ```
 <div align="left"><img src="tiles/wfc5.png" width="680px"</img></div>

-You can set/alter the dimension (size) and the outputname in the file "main.lua"
+You can set/alter the dimension (size) in the file "main.lua"

 build with this tiles: